RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - BigQuery provides query cost estimates before the query is run on a partitioned table.
 - BigQuery has a limit of **4,000 partitions** per table.
 - This allows queries to only scan the relevant partitions, rather than scanning the entire table, which can significantly reduce query time and cost.
+- As the number of partitions increases, the amount of metadata overhead increases.
 - BigQuery has **3** partition types:
     - **Ingestion time partitioned tables** : Tables are partitioned based on the timestamp when BigQuery ingests the data.
     - **Timestamp partitioned tables**: Tables are partitioned based on a time value such as timestamps or dates.